Skip to Main Content

 While scholarly research will cover issues in organizational behavior and management, they may not reference the specific company you are researching.
 Instead, they often pay attention to larger contexts, such as an industry, geography, economy, or a specific time period.
 Think critically about how each article might relate to your company without overt references.

-Trade publications and popular magazines
+Trade publications and magazines

 Businessweek (Bloomberg)